Get the best headphones for meetings, conferences, and clear phone calls.

 It’s a nice technology to have in your Bluetooth headphones but isn’t critically important.

 The difference between the two is in their design.

 The uni-directional mic picks up voices and sounds from one direction while the omnidirectional picks them from all sides.

 This can make a huge difference when making a call in crowded public places.
 Usually, a uni-directional microphone is better for making phone calls with your headphones.

 Omni-directional mics are more sensitive and thus pick up more ambient noise from the environment which makes it harder to talk.

 On the other hand, the omnidirectional microphone is a better option when you want to capture all the sound around you.
-When making videos, streams, interviews, etc.
+When making videos, video calls, streams, interviews, etc.

 You can read more about the difference between omni and directional mics here.

 Built-In vs. In-Line vs. Boom Microphone.
 Which is the best?